joomengine/jcb-documentation/058-The-Quick-Hello-Word-with-JCB.md

 3. Save and close the menu item.

 Visit your website frontend.
-If you encounter a “Page not redirecting properly” error, it’s likely due to **permission settings**.
+If you encounter a "Page not redirecting properly" error, it's likely due to **permission settings**.

 ---